AyrA/crypt/README.md

 Because the salt is different for each file, this will also different each time the same file is encrypted.
 We do not use the unmodified source file hash as it would allow possible lookup of the source file.

+#### Difficulty

+The Difficulty is the number fed into the PBKDF2 password generator.
+The mimimum recommended difficulty is 1000.
+This application supports 10 times or 50 times that value.
+This only results in a speed penalty for the password generator and thus is static regardless of file size.

 ## Security

 ### Password input